UBC-NLP/orca/README.md

 </p>

-<p>Over the last few years, several pre-trained language models and transfer learning techniques have been proposed and led to a significant performance improvement across various natural language understanding (NLU) tasks.
-Although several NLU benchmark models have been introduced in order to evaluate the effectiveness of such pre-trained models and techniques. <br>
-<b>ORCA</b> is a large-scale ARabic Language Understanding and Evaluation benchmark styled after ARLUE (AbdulMageed et al., 2021) with a new set of publicly available NLU tasks and datasets.
-It's composed of 60 publicly available datasets and covers seven NLU task clusters.
-Moreover, we provide a deep comprehensive comparison of the performance of all recently released Arabic pre-trained language models on <b>ORCA</b>  benchmark. </p>
+<p>Due to their crucial role in all NLP, several benchmarks have been proposed to evaluate pretrained language models.
+In spite of these efforts, no public benchmark of diverse nature currently exists for evaluation of Arabic.
+This makes it challenging to measure progress for both Arabic and multilingual language models.
+This challenge is compounded by the fact that any benchmark targeting Arabic needs to take into account the fact that Arabic is not a single language but rather a collection of languages and varieties.
+In this work, we introduce ORCA, a publicly available benchmark for Arabic language understanding evaluation.
+ORCA is carefully constructed to cover diverse Arabic varieties and a wide range of challenging Arabic understanding tasks exploiting 60 different datasets across seven NLU task clusters.
+To measure current progress in Arabic NLU, we use ORCA to offer a comprehensive comparison between 18 multilingual and Arabic language models.</p>

 # How to use